aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts/common-questions.md

 ```
 The resource account created from this is functionally very similar to a user account that has had its authentication key rotated (see: [Rotating an authentication key](../account-management/key-rotation.md)), because it cannot yet be controlled programmatically and can still be controlled by a private key.

 However, there does exist a SignerCapability for the resource account, it just isn't being used yet.
-To enable programmatic control, you would need to [retrieve the SignerCapability.](./utilizing-resource-accounts#retrieving-a-signercapability)
+To enable programmatic control, you would need to [retrieve the SignerCapability.](./managing-resource-accounts#retrieving-a-signercapability)

 The end result of a creating a resource account with `create_resource_account(...)` in `resource_account.move` and then retrieving the SignerCapability is the same as creating the resource account with `create_resource_account(...)` in `account.move`.
   </TabItem>
 </Tabs>

+## What's a seed?

+A seed is an optional user-specified byte vector that is input during the creation of a resource account.
+The seed is used to ensure that the resulting resource account's address is unique.

+Since the hash function used to derive the resource account's address is deterministic, providing the same seed and source address will always result in the same resource account address.

+This also means that without a seed, if you were to try to generate multiple resource accounts from a single source account, you would end up with the same address each time due to a collision in the hashing computation.

+Thus, the `seed: vector<u8>` argument facilitates the creation of multiple resource accounts from a single source account and also allows for deterministically deriving a resource account address given an address and a seed byte vector.

 ## What's a SignerCapability?